Beuth-Erdelt/DBMS-Benchmarker/paper.md

 There is a variety of (Relational) Database Management Systems (DBMS).
 In order to be able to verify and assure performance measurement, we want to be able to rerun scenarios.
 We are looking for a tool to provide support in repetition and to provide reproducibility.

-We also look for a tool to help in evaluation of results statistically and interactive.
+We are also looking for a tool to help in evaluation of results statistically and interactively.

-For both we want to use Python as the common Data Science language.
+There is a need for a tool to combine both @Raasveldt2018FBC32099503209955, and for both we want to use Python as the common Data Science language.

-In @10.1007/978-3-319-67162-8_12 the authors present a cloud-centric analysis of eight evaluation frameworks.
-In @10.1007/978-3-030-12079-5_4 the authors inspect several frameworks, in particular YCSB and OLTP-Bench In @Raasveldt2018FBC32099503209955 the authors explain common pitfalls in DBMS performance benchmarking.
-In @10114533389063338912 the authors introduce a performance testing methodology for cloud applications.
-In @DBLPconfsigmodKerstenKZ18 the authors introduce a framework SQLScalpel for DBMS performance benchmarking.
+To our knowledge there is no tool, c.f. @10.1007/978-3-319-67162-8_12, @10.1007/978-3-030-12079-5_4.

 ## Summary of Solution

-DBMS-Benchmarker helps to **benchmark DBMS**
+DBMS-Benchmarker is Python3-based and helps to **benchmark DBMS**
 * connects to all DBMS having a JDBC interface - including GPU-enhanced DBMS
 * requires *only* JDBC - no vendor specific supplements are used
 * benchmarks arbitrary SQL queries - in all dialects